grpc/proposal/A42-xds-ring-hash-lb-policy.md

 ##### Aggregated Connectivity State

-The `ring_hash` policy will use the normal aggregation rules for reporting the overall connectivity state to its parent (i.e., the same rules used by `weighted_target`), but with one special case.
-If there are 2 or more subchannels in state `TRANSIENT_FAILURE` and all other subchannels are in state `IDLE` or `CONNECTING`, then the policy will report `TRANSIENT_FAILURE`.
-This heuristic ensures that the priority policy will fail over to the next priority quickly when there's an outage.

-So the overall aggregation rules here are:
+Because the `ring_hash` policy does not proactively connect to subchannels but rather triggers connection attempts based on picks, it cannot use the aggregation rules used by most LB policies (e.g., those used by the `weighted_target` policy) as-is.
+Instead, it has two differences in how it handles `TRANSIENT_FAILURE`, both of which are motivated by ensuring that the `ring_hash` policy will work properly as a child of the `priority` policy.

+The `priority` policy essentially has an ordered list of child policies and will send picks to the highest priority child that is currently reporting `READY` or `IDLE`.
+This means that for `ring_hash` to function as a child of the `priority` policy, it needs to report `TRANSIENT_FAILURE` when its subchannels are not reachable.
+However, because `ring_hash` attempts to connect only to those subchannels that pick requests hash to, there are likely to be some subchannels that never attempt to connect and are reporting state `IDLE`, which means that under the normal aggregation rules, the `ring_hash` policy would never report `TRANSIENT_FAILURE`.
+And more generally, if `ring_hash` has only attempted to connect to a small subset of its subchannels, it cannot truly know the overall reachability of all of the subchannels.
+To address these problems, the `ring_hash` policy will use a heuristic that if there are two or more subchannels reporting `TRANSIENT_FAILURE` and none in state `READY`, it will report an aggregated connectivity state of `TRANSIENT_FAILURE`.
+This heuristic is an attempt to balance the need to allow the `priority` policy to quickly failover to the next priority and the desire to avoid reporting the entire `ring_hash` policy as having failed when the problem is just one individual subchannel that happens to be unreachable.

+In addition, once the `ring_hash` policy reports `TRANSIENT_FAILURE`, it needs some way to recover from that state.
+The `ring_hash` policy normally requires pick requests to trigger subchannel connection attempts, but if it is being used as a child of the `priority` policy, it will not be getting any picks once it reports `TRANSIENT_FAILURE`.
+To work around this, it will make sure that it is attempting to connect (after applicable backoff period) to at least one subchannel at any given time.
+After a given subchannel fails a connection attempt, it will move on to the next subchannel in the ring.
+It will keep doing this until one of the subchannels successfully connects, at which point it will report `READY` and stop proactively trying to connect.

+Another issue is the way that the `priority` policy handles its failover timer.
+The failover timer is used to apply an upper bound to the amount of time that `priority` policy waits for a child policy to become connected before it gives up and creates the child policy for the next priority.
+The failover timer is started when the child reports state `CONNECTING` and is cancelled when the child reports any other state.
+To allow this timer to work properly, the `ring_hash` policy should remain in state `CONNECTING` until it transitions to either `TRANSIENT_FAILURE` or `READY`.
+And, just as in the `TRANSIENT_FAILURE` case above, it will proactively attempt to connect to at least one subchannel at all times while it is reporting `CONNECTING`, so that it does not stay in state `CONNECTING` indefinitely if it is not receiving picks (e.g., if the application is only occassionally starting RPCs and giving them very short deadlines).

+Taking all of the above into account, the aggregation rules for the `ring_hash` policy are as follows:
 1. If there is at least one subchannel in `READY` state, report `READY`.
 2. If there are 2 or more subchannels in `TRANSIENT_FAILURE` state, report `TRANSIENT_FAILURE`.
+3. If there is at least one subchannel in `TRANSIENT_FAILURE` and there is more than one subchannel, report state `CONNECTING`.
-3. If there is at least one subchannel in `CONNECTING` state, report `CONNECTING`.
+4. If there is at least one subchannel in `CONNECTING` state, report `CONNECTING`.
-4. If there is at least one subchannel in `IDLE` state, report `IDLE`.
+5. If there is at least one subchannel in `IDLE` state, report `IDLE`.
-5. Otherwise, report `TRANSIENT_FAILURE`.
+6. Otherwise, report `TRANSIENT_FAILURE`.

-While the `ring_hash` policy is reporting `TRANSIENT_FAILURE`, it will not be getting any pick requests from the priority policy.
-However, because the `ring_hash` policy does not attempt to reconnect to subchannels unless it is getting pick requests, it will need special handling to ensure that it will eventually recover from `TRANSIENT_FAILURE` state once the problem is resolved.
-Specifically, it will make sure that it is attempting to connect (after applicable backoff period) to at least one subchannel at any given time.
-After a given subchannel fails a connection attempt, it will move on to the next subchannel in the ring.
-It will keep doing this until one of the subchannels successfully connects, at which point it will report `READY` and stop proactively trying to connect.
-The policy will remain in `TRANSIENT_FAILURE` until at least one subchannel becomes connected, even if subchannels are in state `CONNECTING` during that time.

 ##### Picker Behavior